Deck Refinishing

 Translucent or transparent stains are lightly pigmented stains with limited color selections.
 They result in a rich, natural look, highlighting the wood grains while offering protection from moisture and UV rays.
 This stain will protect the horizontal surfaces on your deck for 1-2 years and the vertical surfaces for 2-3 years.

-Click images below to view larger…
+Click on images below to view larger…

 Redwood deck after it has been refinished with a Level 1 stain.